-Surface sound speed for both Reson 7125's is fed from individual SVP-70 sound velocity sensors mounted near each transducer.
+Surface sound speed for both RESON 7125's is fed from individual SVP-70 sound velocity sensors mounted near each transducer.
 While operating in dual-head mode the starboard SVP-70 feeds both the master and slave.
-Seabird TSG 45 thermosalinograph is used for determination of sea surface conductivity and temperature and calculate surface sound speed for the Reson 7111.
+Seabird TSG 45 thermosalinograph measures sea surface conductivity and temperature and then calculates surface sound speed for the RESON 7111.
 Data from all surface sound speed sensors are fed into SCS for real time comparison and are recorded during MVP or CTD casts to perform surface sound speed DQAs.
 Surface sound speed DQAs were performed once a day for each surface sound speed sensor.